DBCobra/CobraVerifier/reproduce_results.md

 The default timeout is 60s,
 which can be updated by changing `g_timeout = 60` in the file `bench_mono.py`.

-After runing all cases, one will see results on screen (for example):
+After running all cases, one will see results on screen (for example):

 >  workload  &nbsp;   FFF  &nbsp; TFF  &nbsp; TTF &nbsp; TTT
 >  tpcc-10000    &nbsp;     timeoutexpired &nbsp; 1.70/0.00/1.04/2.76 &nbsp; 1.55/0.00/0.75/2.33 &nbsp;  1.65/0.00/0.32/2.01